Alpha-1 Antitrypsin Deficiency

 - Liver disease with no known cause

-- Unexplained panniculitis (skin disorder) and Wegener’s granulomatosis
+- Unexplained panniculitis

-- Family history of Alpha-1, emphysema, bronchiectasis, liver disease, or panniculitis
+- Family history of alpha-1

 Medications